javascript-obfuscator/javascript-obfuscator/readme.md

 Default: `true`

 For more hard understanding of code, during each obfuscation all literal values are stored in array as Unicode codes sequence.
-This options will rotate all values inside array at random value during obfuscation of code, and insert inside source code helper function which will rotate array values back to their original indexes.
+This options will rotate all values inside array on a random value during obfuscation of code, and insert inside source code helper function which will rotate array values back to their original indexes.

 This option affected only on visual code organisation, because we can easily get original array during debug process.